 Figure 5.
-One of the first color X-ray pictures of a mouse.
+One of the first color x-ray pictures of a mouse.
 The picture displays and compares three independent pieces of information at every spot.
-The three negatives were radiographs made at 40, 60, 80 kilovolts on anodes of iron, molybdenum and silver, respectively.
+The three negatives were radiographs made at 40, 60, 80 kv on anodes of iron, molybdenum, and silver, respectively.
 (Medical Images and Displays.
 Mackay RS.
-Copyright © 1984 John Wiley & Sons, Inc. Reprinted by permission of John Wiley & Sons, Inc.)
+Copyright © 1984 John Wiley & Sons, Inc. Reprinted by permission of John Wiley & Sons, Inc.) (Available in color as Supplemental Material on the IS&T website, www.imaging.org)